mcgrizzz/Proton/README.md

+# Proton
+Proton is a library which aims to give you a reliable and flexible solution to cross-server messaging.
+Other methods, such as Plugin Messaging, are either difficult and messy to implement or have restrictions such as the inability to send messages to a server with no active players.
+Proton is different in that it <b>1.</b> <i>creates a simple system for messaging between servers and</i> <b>2.</b> <i>is robust and versatile enough to where you can implement any messaging need you require.</i>
+Proton is still being actively developed and tested.
+Your feedback is welcome.

+### What is RabbitMQ?
+RabbitMQ is a queue based messaging broker.
+In its simplest form, a producer sends a message to a queue, then a consumer consumes that message from the queue.
+However, RabbitMQ can and usually does support more complex networks than that.
+Proton acts as an interface between your plugin and the client API for RabbitMQ.
+RabbitMQ can be hosted easily on your own servers or by a cloud provider.
+You can read more here.

 # Setting up
 1. [Download](https://www.rabbitmq.com/download.html) the latest version of RabbitMQ for your desired platform
 2. If any of your servers are not on the same local network you must [create a new username and password](https://www.rabbitmq.com/access-control.html#user-management) and enable authorization in the Proton Config.